Achal4004/Mini-Project-Health-Bot/README.md

 # Mini-Project-Health-Bot
-this repo is for our mini project
+This repository is for mini project HEALTHBOT.